USAA Auto Insurance Review for 2021

 |USAA Average of Annual Premium||$4,807.54||$5,385.61||$1,988.52||$2,126.14||$1,551.43||$1,540.32||$1,449.85||$1,448.98|

-At USAA, males pay more than females until age 35.
+At USAA, males pay more in auto insurance rates than females until age 35.
 After age 35, females start to pay slightly more than males.

-You can also see how age has a huge impact on rates, as a 17-year-old male driver has the highest rates, paying about $4,000 more for car insurance than a 60-year-old driver.
+You can also see how age has a huge impact on rates, as a 17-year-old male driver has the highest rates, paying about $4,000 more for auto insurance than a 60-year-old driver.

-Make and model may seem like an odd thing to influence your car insurance rates, but the simple fact is that some cars are safer than others.
+Make and model may seem like an odd thing to influence your auto insurance rates, but the simple fact is that some cars are safer than others.